Lawson Crouse Game Preview: Coyotes vs. Sabres

 Crouse Season Stats Insights

-- Crouse has a point in 14 games this year (out of 25), including multiple points three times.
+- In 15 of 28 games this year, Crouse has recorded a point, and four of those games included multiple points.

-- Crouse has posted an assist in a game four times this year in 25 games played, including multiple assists once.
+- Crouse has posted an assist in a game five times this year in 28 games played, including multiple assists once.

-- Crouse has an implied probability of 48.8% to exceed his point total based on the odds.
+- Crouse's odds on his point total prop carry an implied probability of 53.5% that he hits the over.

-- There is an implied probability of 27.8% of Crouse going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Crouse going over his assist prop bet, based on the odds, is 31.2%.

 Sign up for Underdog fantasy today.